-The faculty member may appeal to the College Dean to have such materials removed from the file and destroyed.
-Before rendering a decision, the College Dean shall meet with the College Personnel Review Committee to review the material alleged to be false, the rebuttal, and evidence submitted by the faculty member.
-The decision of the College Dean shall rely heavily upon the recommendation of the CPRC.
-Should the Committee disagree with the decision of the Dean, it shall so note in the personnel file, stating its reason.
+The faculty member may appeal to the College Dean or School Dean/Director to have such materials removed from the file and destroyed.
+Before rendering a decision, the Dean/Director shall meet with the SLPR committee to review the material alleged to be false, the rebuttal, and evidence submitted by the faculty member.
+The decision of the Dean/Director shall rely heavily upon the recommendation of the SLPR.
+Should the Committee disagree with the decision of the Dean/Director, it shall so note in the personnel file, stating its reason.